 When looking at Wateridge Village today, a 310-acre growing community in Canada’s capital city with panoramic views of the Ottawa River and Gatineau hills, it can be hard to imagine that the property was once a military base.

-Since the company’s acquisition of the site in 2011, it has transformed the former Canadian Forces Base Rockcliffe, located on the traditional territory of the Algonquins of Ontario (AOO), into a vibrant and sustainable community in which nature and heritage hang in perfect harmony.
+Since the company’s acquisition of the site in 2011, it has transformed the former Canadian Forces Base Rockcliffe, located on the Algonquin traditional territory, into a vibrant and sustainable community in which nature and heritage hang in perfect harmony.
 Development of the site’s master plan has been led by key design principles which include innovation, sustainability, cultural and social dynamism, a high quality of life and commemoration.

 As with many of Canada Lands’ real estate projects, Wateridge Village is the result of an extensive and robust public engagement process.
 The three-year process included more than 200 public meetings and involved more than 1,000 community members, marking one of the largest engagement processes in Canada Lands’ history.
 Just like its public consultation, Wateridge Village’s ongoing development is no short-term project; the site's development has an anticipated lifespan of 12-to-18 years.